winstonma/MMM-HK-Transport-ETA-Data/README.md

 You can run the data collection scripts locally:

-- `pnpm collect-data` - Collects both CTB and KMB data
+- `pnpm collect` - Collects both CTB and KMB data
 - `pnpm collect-ctb` - Collects only CTB data
 - `pnpm collect-kmb` - Collects only KMB data
 - `pnpm format` - Formats all code files